317/Questionable-Content-Image-Resizer/README.md

 ## What do I do?
 1. Install the plugin [tampermonkey](https://tampermonkey.net/).
 It will allow you to add those kind of script.
 2. Click on the icon on the right of your browser and click again on "Add new script"
-3. Copy/Paste the content of `script.js` in the editor window that just opened
+3. Click on [this link](https://github.com/317/Questionable-Content-Image-Resizer/raw/master/script.user.js) or click on `script.user.js` then on the `RAW`button
+4. Click on `Install`
-4. Enjoy.
+5. Enjoy.

 ## Can I install it on Greasemonkey?
 Maybe.
 I don't really know.
 I tried to make it work with Greasemonkey but it appears to be quite buggy on Firefox nowadays..?

+## Credits
+/u/turkeypedal for their advices